suchcodewow/suchcodewow.github.io/kworkshop/4operator.md

 kubectl apply -f https://github.com/Dynatrace/dynatrace-operator/releases/latest/download/kubernetes.yaml
 ```

 > The **apply** command in kubernetes creates and manages resources following a yaml file.
 It's a common way to add & configure a number of components at once.
+> a **yaml** (Yaml Ain't Markup Language) file is a text file format designed to be easy to write and read later.
+It's powerful and simple- but does require the writer to pay attention to tabs and spacing.
+The writer should also be prepared to cry at times when they need to get something done quickly and the format is being extra persnickety.

 (Optional) Watch the deployment as it progresses.